DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 He was thinking it wasn't a coincidence.

 "Their tracks are following in a direction of that black pyramid.
-It would be conspicuous to head there on cars, so would it be reasonable for us to get off here?"
+It would be conspicuous to head there on cars, so wouldn't it be reasonable for us to get off right here?"

 Farin joined them from behind, already holding in her hand shamshir, ready for battle.